kdave/btrfs-progs/tests/README.md

 how to do mkfs, mount, unmount, check, loop device management etc.

 2. Use the highest unused number in the sequence, write a short descriptive title and join by dashes `-`.
-This will become the directory name, eg. `012-subvolume-sync-must-wait`.
+This will become the directory name, e.g. `012-subvolume-sync-must-wait`.

 3. Write a short description of the bug and how it's tested to the comment at the beginning of `test.sh`.
 You don't need to add the file to git yet.
 Don't forget